Earned Income Tax Credit^

-On March 30, 2011, the Arkansas governor signed into law HB 1056, which creates a credit for Heads of Households with two or more dependents, thus exempting all families below the poverty line from paying state income taxes.
-This closes a loophole in legislation enacted in 2007 to ensure no working poor family had to pay state taxes.
+Notes/News: On March 30, 2011, the Arkansas governor signed into law HB 1056, which created a credit for Heads of Households with two or more dependents, thus exempting all families below the poverty line from paying state income taxes.
+This closed a loophole in legislation enacted in 2007 to ensure no working poor family had to pay state taxes.

 Arkansas State & Local Taxes, from Who Pays?
 A Distributional Analysis of the Tax Systems in All 50 States, Institute on Taxation and Economic Policy, January 2013

 8 Principles to Guide Tax and Budget Policy, Arkansas Advocates for Children & Families, January 2013

 Arkansas: State and Local Taxes in 2007, Institute on Taxation and Economic Policy, November 2009

 Tax Credit Eligibility: Same as federal child and dependent care credit eligibility1